Connect with us

 Alerts

-***Drug Poisoning Overdose Advisory - Mount Waddington - June 5, 2025***
+***Drug Alert - Cranbrook - June 30, 2025***

-Click here for printable version of the poster.
+Click here for a printable poster

 Please ensure your clients are aware of safer drug use tips that can help prevent overdose as well as where they can access naloxone, drug checking and other overdose prevention services in your community.

-Service Provider Information
+Service Provider Information:

 Virtual Addiction Medicine Clinic (VAM)